22nd Nov 2021

 Useful features for VHF marine radios

-A VHF marine radio is an essential and potentially life-saving item of equipment at sea and on inland waterways such as rivers and lakes, both on safety grounds and for general communication.
+A VHF or UHF marine radio is an essential and potentially life-saving item of equipment at sea and on inland waterways such as rivers and lakes, both on safety grounds and for general communication.
 Some features you'll find particularly useful when choosing a VHF two-way radio are:

 Unsurprisingly, maritime radios get wet!
 Ensure yours isn’t just splash-proof, but meets or exceeds the basic IPX7 rating, which offers complete protection for submersion up to 1 metre deep for at least 30 minutes.